Old Post Office (Washington, D.C.): East Atrium annex

 With the financial situation at the Old Post Office Pavilion worsening, OPOJV proposed building a glass-enclosed annex on the IRS building's parking lot.
 The proposal was strongly opposed by the D.C.
 Historic Preservation Review Board.
 Nonetheless, Congress appropriated $1.7 million for the project and OPOJV agreed to contribute another $15 million.
 The National Capital Planning Commission also gave its approval to the project.

 The new East Atrium opened on March 6, 1992.
-The three-level structure had 100000 sqft of interior space and a glass roof.
+The three-level structure had 100000 of interior space and a glass roof.
 Under the terms of the development agreement, the federal government owned the land beneath the structure, but the building was owned by Hillman Properties.
 As construction occurred, the Old Post Office Pavilion lost many of its high-end retailers and replaced them with low-end shops selling mugs, souvenirs, T-shirts, and other items aimed at tourists.
 The East Atrium, however, included larger and more upscale retailers.
 The addition also featured a 5000 sqft miniature golf course and bar.
 The East Atrium was managed by General Growth Properties, which said about 78 percent of the space was leased.
 The East Atrium was not well received, critically.
 Architecture critic Benjamin Forgey acknowledged that the building achieved its goals; incorporated many modern architectural design features (such as glass curtain walls, setbacks, and good connections to sidewalks and pedestrian areas); and it added a piece of the 1982 master plan for Federal Triangle.
 But Forgey called the design by the local architectural firm of Karn Charuhas Chapman & Twohey awkward, with "clunky" proportions and over-heavy elements.
 The interior, however, won praise for its lightness.

 A small fire broke out on the west side of the Old Post Office Building between the ninth floor ceiling and the roof on August 26, 1992.
 Workers repairing the roof accidentally caused the blaze, which began at 3:45 pm and was extinguished 45 minutes later.
 Although small, the fire snarled downtown traffic during the evening rush hour.

 By October 1993, despite more than 3 million visitors a year, OPOJV was behind on its rent to GSA and in default on its mortgage to Collin Equities (a subsidiary of Wells Fargo).
 Real estate experts blamed the cost of heating and cooling the vast atrium, heavy tenant turnover, and the lack of a theater for a space below the East Atrium.
 Although the D.C.
 Convention and Visitors Association said the Old Post Office was the eighth most-visited attraction in the District of Columbia, retail experts believed it had never made money, and the East Atrium did not bring in enough rent to support the Old Post Office Pavilion.